By Deborah Jeanne Sergeant

 McLoughlin said the service offers discounts for groups of seniors picked up at one location and also people who schedule regular rides for ongoing care, such as dialysis.

-Rates start at around $25 each way or $30 for wheelchair transportation.
+Rates start at around $25 each way or $30 for Class 2 4mph mobility scooters transportation.

 For some seniors, paying for rides can take a significant part of their income.
 Organizations like Westcott Community Center in Syracuse provide senior curb-to-curb rides to errands and appointments.
 Joan Royle, executive director, said seniors come to the center for a meal and socializing, as well as the opportunity to ride to the grocery store, doctor appointments, and other places.